Our Mission: To provide a structured and therapeutic environment with individualized treatment to encourage progress, growth and healing.

 Direct Care Staff – All of our direct care staff are trained on clinical models by supervisors who are therapists.

 Treatment Programs – We offer specialized therapeutic programming for female and male adolescents as well as a male Autism Spectrum Disorder specialty program.
 In offering a variety of programs we have the opportunity to find the best fit for each adolescent.

-substance abuse Treatment – Chemical Dependency and substance abuse Treatment Services are also available for adolescents that are currently struggling with these issues.
+Substance Use Treatment – Chemical Dependency and Substance Use Treatment Services are also available for adolescents that are currently struggling with these issues.

 Clinical Staff – All of our therapists are masters level clinicians with a variety of specializations in addition to the SPARCS and DDP models.